 As the baby grows, the Parent Educator provides regular screenings that help parents identify how their child is growing.
 The Parent Educator provides:

 - Assistance with special health care needs and referral services if developmental concerns are identified

 - Information on helping your child handle feelings

 - Suggestions for fun things to do with their children to help in all areas of development including social skills, language development and physical development

 Family Group Connection

-Family Group Connection is a group of families and friends who meet on a Friday afternoon once a month (usually 2-4 PM).
+Family Group Connection is a group of families and friends who meet once a month.
 Topics are decided by the group and they help provide snacks if desired.
 Some of the activities have included: how to make ice cream, stamping fun, scrapbooking, Christmas picture day, healthy relationships and increasing relationship smarts, Deal or No Deal, baby item swaps, sewing projects, making earrings, baby massage, good parenting speakers, Safe & Alive and celebrations i.e., baby shower/birthdays, etc….

 “If you don’t have old friends to hang with anymore, make new ones.
 Make new friends who have kids!
 Talking to other people who are going through the same things as you is important.
 They know the deal.
 They can relate.”